moinmir/Tiger-Events/README.md

 # TigerEvents

 ## Running Locally:
 Run "from tigerevents import sample_db" in python shell from terminal.
-Login using princeton email and anything as a password.
+Login using princeton email and password from sample_db.
+Can also access by registering as a new user.